 Didactic Learning Experiences

-For the PA Program's Curriculum map and a list of course descriptions click here.
+Click here for the curriculum map and a list of course descriptions.
 Please be advised, while the PA Program at CMU requires specific courses as prerequisites for enrollment, and many applicants may have significant health care education and employment experience, the program does not award advanced placement in the program.

 Our unique mentorship program allows students to: